Ettore Ovazza: World War II

-In 1938, when the Italian racial laws, a series of antisemitic laws, were passed, the Ovazza family were hit hard.
-Jews were no longer allowed to marry Aryan Italians, to send their children to state schools, to employ Italian servants, or be in the army.
-Much more damaging were the rules that stated they could not employ over 100 people, or own valuable land or buildings.
-In 1939, Jews were banned from all skilled jobs; shops and cafés displayed signs saying that Jews were no longer welcome.
+In 1938, when the Italian racial laws, a series of antisemitic laws, were approved, Ovazza's family was hit hard.
+Jews were no longer allowed to marry Aryan Italians, to send their children to state schools, to teach in the educational system, and to work in any capacity as state officials.
+Further, the new act forbade that a Hebrew could employ over 100 people, or could own valuable land or buildings.
+In 1939, Jews were banned from nearly all types of jobs.
 Jewish organizations were disbanded and many Jews converted to Catholicism or emigrated abroad.
 This put an end to the Ovazza business and banking operations.
-Ovazza was expelled from the Fascist party and his brother from the military.
+Ovazza was expelled from the Fascist party, and his brother from the Army.

-Ovazza's two brothers left the country and advised him to do the same; he was reluctant to leave the country, hoping that Mussolini would alter his views.
+Ovazza's two brothers left the country and advised him to do the same; he was reluctant to leave the country, hoping that Mussolini would change his mind.
 He wrote an anguished letter to Mussolini in which he expressed his pain.
 He stated: "Was it all a dream we nurtured?
 I can't believe it.
-I cannot consider changing religion, because this would be a betrayal – and we are fascists.
+I cannot consider changing religion, because it would be a betrayal – and we are fascists.
 And so?
 I turn to You – DUCE – so that in this period, so important for our revolution, you do not exclude that healthy Italian part from the destiny of our Nation."

 Death

-After the surrender of Italy in 1943, Ovazza and his family were intercepted and shot by the SS, close to the Swiss border as part of the Lake Maggiore massacres.
-Their bodies were burned in boiler of the schools of Intra, Italy.
+After the surrender of Italy to the Allied forces in 1943, Ovazza moved to Valle d'Aosta, with the hope of crossing the Swiss border, but in an attempt to do so, he was captured by the SS, and murdered along with the rest of his family, except for his daughter Carla, who had found shelter in Paris, France.
+Their bodies were burned in a boiler, or in a wood stove, in Intra, Italy.

 Legacy

-His nephew, Alain Elkann, wrote a fictionalized version of his life.
-His great-grand-nephew is John Elkann.
+His grandnephew, Alain Elkann, wrote a fictionalized version of his life.
+His great-grandnephew is John Elkann, Alain Elkann's son.